-I’ve experimented with lots of different fruit and nuts (pictured above dried apricots and cashews, and fresh berries and pecans) and they all work.
-The only thing you can get wrong (and I have done, in which case the only remedy is THE TRASH) is the amount if bicarb soda.
+The only thing you can get wrong with date loaf (and I have done, in which case the only remedy is THE TRASH) is the amount of bicarb soda.
 One TEAspoon is all that’s required.

 “S mairg a ni tarcuis air biadh.”
 (A person who has contempt for food is a fool.)